-Sometimes all symptoms improve, but specific symptoms may persist and become permanent during other times.
+Sometimes, all symptoms improve, but specific symptoms may persist and become permanent.

-RRMS is the most common type of MS, making up 85 percent of initial diagnoses for MS.
+RRMS is the most common type of MS, and around

 Primary progressive MS

-Primary progressive MS, or PPMS, is an escalating type of MS that gets worse from the start of any symptoms without any early remissions or relapse.
+Primary progressive MS (PPMS) is an escalating type of MS that worsens from the time symptoms appear.
+There is no early remission or relapse.
 Symptoms may go through periods of not being active or not progressing, but they do not get better.

-Exacerbations do not often occur in PPMS, as the symptoms get worse without remission.
+Individuals with PPMS may not experience exacerbations, as the symptoms get worse without remission.